Will you be open?

 - Take your remote control car for a spin on our RC track.

 - Take your four legged friend to the dog park.

-- Softball, horseshoes, tennis/pickle ball and basketball courts will be available (limited to one household at a time).
+- Softball, horseshoes, volleyball, tennis/pickle ball and basketball courts are open.

-- This is a great time to reconnect with the outdoors and enjoy a walk along our nature trail or perhaps explore the adjacent Foxboro State Forest, which provides great mountain biking, hiking, and equestrian trails for the outdoor enthusiast.
+- This is a great time to reconnect with the outdoors and enjoy a walk along our nature trail.

 With the added costs incurred to conduct business, we are not planning to extend additional discounts even if facilities are not available.
 We understand that you may wish to cancel your reservation so simply give us the appropriate notice and you will receive a refund.